DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 Luvash can share the following information with the players:

-* Three days before the players’ arrival in Vallaki, Luvash’s nephew, Alexei, was tasked with watching Arabelle play in the nearby woods while Luvash mediated a dispute between two Vistani families.
+* One day before the players’ arrival in Vallaki, Luvash’s nephew, Alexei, was tasked with watching Arabelle play in the nearby woods while Luvash mediated a dispute between two Vistani families.
 * Instead of watching Arabelle, Alexei got drunk on wine.
 When he woke up, Arabelle was gone.
 * Alexei claims that Yan, a long-time member of the encampment, gave him the wine and had vanished when Alexei awoke.
 * Luvash led the search for Arabelle, joining more than a dozen Vistani and nearly that many dusk elf scouts from the hovels below the hill.
 Luvash himself had to return to the encampment after his right leg was caught in a wolf trap, leaving him too wounded to walk.